 This will make the spinach leaves taste similar to fenugreek leaves.

 A Bonus Fenugreek Substitute

-In the comment section below this post, Ann has suggested wild alfalfa as a viable fenugreek substitutes, however, I have moved mountains in order to find it and use it, I couldn’t, I even tried shopping online with different websites, no luck!
+In the comment section below this post, Ann has suggested wild alfalfa as a viable fenugreek substitute, however, I have moved mountains to find it and use it, I couldn’t, I even tried shopping online with different websites, no luck!